oestradiol/VRC-Mods/README.md

 ## How to use
 * Open the Quick menu and click the "Tracking rotation" button.
-* You can change rotation value, high precision value and "Reset rotation when a new world loads" in Mod settings (Quick menu -> Settings -> Mod settings).
+* You can change the rotation value, high precision value and "Reset rotation when a new world loads" in Mod settings (Quick menu -> Settings -> Mod settings).